-Smoking cigarettes is one of the worst and most addictive habits that kills millions of people worldwide.
+Can CBD Help You Quit Smoking?
+Smoking cigarettes is one of the worst and most addictive habits that kill millions of people worldwide.
 The number worldwide estimates that 7 million people die each year from diseases related to tobacco usage.
 People who have formed these addictions over years or decades often try to quit over and over again.
 Some are able to finally beat the habit and others continue on the cycle of quitting and starting, quitting and starting.

 There are a plethora of options currently for smokers to turn to in order to reduce smoking or quit all together such as: